HHS/TANF-app/docs/Technical-Documentation/Configuration-Management-Plan.md

   * Follow the configuration management plan.
   * Make suggestions (such as in PRs) if you have ideas for improving the plan.
 * **Product Owner**
-  * Ensure the team follows the Feature Lifecycle, Story Lifecycle, and other operational aspects of the plan.
+  * Ensure the team follows the Workflow as well as other operational aspects of the plan.
   * Ensure that team members uphold their responsibilities.
   * Approve any major changes to the plan.